mapillary/mapillary-js/.github/CONTRIBUTING.md

 However it can be handy to try your build of MapillaryJS in a real project.
 First, run `yarn build`.
 This will produce pre-built bundles in the `dist` folder.

-If you want to try your changes in your existing project, you may copy `dist/mapillary.js`, `dist/mapillary.js.map`, and `dist/mapillary.min.css` into your app and use them instead of the stable version.
+If you want to try your changes in your existing project, you may use `yarn link` or copy the `dist` folder into your app and use them instead of the stable version.

 ## Commit conventions